 Conditions in the Dayton real estate market appear to be favoring rental property investors this year.
-Housing inventory is tight and there isn’t a lot of affordable housing available for first-time buyers, which may be one reason why nearly as many people rent in Dayton than own.
+Housing inventory is tight and there isn’t a lot of affordable housing available for first-time buyers, which may be one reason why more than half of the households in Dayton are occupied by renters.

 There’s plenty to like about the real estate market in Dayton.
 Listing prices are less than $100 per square foot, and the area is moving into a buyer’s market, meaning that the supply of homes is greater than the demand for homes.